omgketchup/inquizitor/README.md

 npm install
 node app

+Instructions for use:
+Currently funky homepage - /
+Create a test - /create

+That's all for now.

 Please Note: This is a work-in-progress, and kind of me just experimenting with express, angular, and mongodb.